Ramses Gado

-Ramses Gado (born 9 May 1982), also known as The Pharaoh, is a Romanian footballer who plays as a winger for Liga IV side Foresta Tileagd.
-In his career Gado played for teams such as FC Bihor, Oțelul Galați or Politehnica Iași, among others.
+Ramses Gado (born 9 May 1982), also known as The Pharaoh, is a Romanian former footballer who played as a winger.
+In his career Gado played for teams such as FC Bihor, Oțelul Galați and Politehnica Iași, among others.

 Personal life

 Gado is of gipsy origin.
 He is named Ramses because his grandfather was impressed by Egypt's history and insisted for him to be named after the pharaoh Ramesses.

 Legal trouble

 In April 2010 Gado was arrested for organizing illegal dog fights in Hungary, having spent three months in prison.
 In April 2018 he was arrested again for illegal dog fights, this time organized on his property from Oradea.